mohamedsaif/AI-Landing-Zones/README.md

 # AI Landing Zone Architecture — Bicep Implementation

-This repository provides the **Bicep code** for the **AI Landing Zone Architecture**, published as an [**Azure Verified Module (AVM) Pattern**](https://aka.ms).
-It delivers a landing zone specifically designed for **generative AI application workloads**, automating the deployment of a secure and modular environment on Azure.
+This repository contains the **Bicep code** for the **AI Landing Zone Architecture**, published as an [**Azure Verified Module (AVM) Pattern**](https://aka.ms).
+It provides a landing zone tailored for **generative AI application workloads**, automating deployment of a secure and configurable environment on Azure.

 ## Architecture

-This architecture provides a complete **AI Landing Zone**, centered on **Azure AI Foundry**.
-The **AI Foundry Agent service** is deployed alongside its core dependencies — **Azure AI Search, Cosmos DB, Storage, and Key Vault** — and runs within a secure **Azure Container Apps** environment.
-Supporting services for configuration, data management, and observability are included as well.
-Thanks to its **modular design**, you can deploy the full setup or just the components that best fit your workload.
+The architecture delivers a full **AI Landing Zone** with **Azure AI Foundry** at the core.
+The **AI Foundry Agent service** runs together with its main dependencies — **Azure AI Search, Cosmos DB, Storage, and Key Vault** — inside a secured **Azure Container Apps** environment.
+Additional services for configuration, data handling, and observability are included.
+Because the design is component-based, you can deploy the complete stack or only the parts that match your project needs.

 ![Architecture](./docs/architecture.png)
 *AI Landing Zone*

-A key aspect of the design is its **flexibility through feature toggles**: every major component can be turned on or off, letting you decide whether to create new resources, reuse existing ones, or share them between the app and AI Foundry.
-This modular approach makes the landing zone adaptable to different organizational setups, whether greenfield deployments or integrations with an existing platform landing zone.
+Flexibility comes from **feature toggles**: you choose whether to create, reuse, or share each service between your application and AI Foundry.
+This approach supports both greenfield deployments and integration with an existing platform landing zone.

-When network isolation is enabled, all traffic flows through Private Endpoints and is resolved by Private DNS zones, which can be created as part of the deployment or reused from a central platform.
+When network isolation is enabled, traffic is routed only through Private Endpoints.
+Name resolution uses Private DNS zones — either created during deployment or linked from zones already managed at the platform level.

 ## Documentation

-* [**How to deploy the Landing Zone.**](./docs/how_to_use.md) Step-by-step guidance on when to create or reuse resources, how to handle isolation, and how to parameterize each component.
-Includes minimal parameter examples and instructions for running `azd provision`.
+* [**How to deploy the Landing Zone.**](./docs/how_to_use.md) Step-by-step instructions on creating or reusing resources, setting up isolation, and configuring parameters.
+Includes a minimal example and notes on running `azd provision` (make sure the CLI is installed and logged in before you start).

 * [**Parameter reference.**](./docs/parameters.md)
-  Comprehensive list of all parameters and objects, aligned with the strongly-typed contracts defined in `common/types.bicep`.
+  Full list of parameters and objects, aligned with the strongly-typed contracts defined in `common/types.bicep`.